Nilhcem/nilhcem.github.io/_posts/2017-03-20-android-things-toy-hacking.md

 ### NanoHTTPD to the rescue

-I decided to use NanoHTTPD, a tiny web server in Java.<br>
+We will use NanoHTTPD, a tiny web server in Java.<br>
-You only need to add one dependency to your `build.gradle` file.
+You only need to add one dependency to your `build.gradle` file:

 {% highlight groovy %}
 compile 'org.nanohttpd:nanohttpd:${version}'
 {% endhighlight %}

-And then, you can start and stop your server in your lifecycle methods (e.g. onCreate/onDestroy).<br>
+And then, you can start and stop your server in your lifecycle methods (_e.g. onCreate/onDestroy_).<br>
 To serve pages, you need to override a `serve` method.

 Simplified code: